200 Years of the Marblehead Lighthouse

 As whale oil became scarcer and more expensive, a series of other fuels were employed by the Lighthouse Service, including lard oil and eventually kerosene.
 By 1858 the light at Marblehead had been changed to a single pressurized kerosene lamp with a 4th order glass Fresnel lens to intensify the lamp's brightness out on the lake.
 This lantern consumed much less fuel each night and further increased the visibility of the lighthouse.

-Over the years, 16 lighthouse keepers have served at Marblehead, along with many assistants keepers.
+From 1822 to 1943, fifteen principal keepers and five assistant keepers tended the light.
+(Since one man was an assistant before he became the principal keeper, there were really only 19 people instead of twenty.)
 Marblehead boasts the first female keeper on the Great Lakes and has had two women maintain the light over the years.
 The current Keeper's House was built in 1880 to replace the crumbling original dwelling.
 In 1939, with war in Europe looking likely, President Roosevelt's Reorganization Order #11 disbanded the U.S. Lighthouse Service and gave operation of all aids to navigation, to include lighthouses, to the U.S. Coast Guard.
 The Coast Guard is the “keeper of record” of all U.S. lighthouses to this day.

 Marblehead Lighthouse and Original Keeper's House -1859 Photo from National Archives

 1885-Keeper's House before the upper back porch was added and the Lighthouse before the addition to the tower.
 Photo from USCG

 Keeper's House and Tower - October 1897.
 Notice the oil storage buildings.
 Photo from USCG